MacroPower/OmegaGraf/docs/getting-started.md

 ## Compatibility

-**OmegaGraf is supported on Windows and all major Linux distributions.** Our testing is done using Ubuntu, so using that will probably result in the best / most bug-free experience.
+**OmegaGraf is supported on all major Linux distributions, as well as Windows.** Our testing is done using Ubuntu, so using that will probably result in the best / most bug-free experience.

 \* _We do not currently support MacOS, but if you're up for working with the C# Docker package on MacOS, feel free to give it a try!_